 “Sir Donald Bradman once said that athletes who receive recognition, they also have a duty to mankind.
 Well, I am honoured to receive this recognition and I am honoured by The Don Award and I will do my best to be worthy of it.”

-Rio 2016 Paralympian Jaryd Clifford was also recognised during the Sport Australia Hall of Fame ceremony, as a recipient of the 2019 Scholarship and Mentoring Program.
+2016 Paralympian Jaryd Clifford (Para-athletics) was also recognised during the ceremony as a beneficiary of the Scholarship and Mentoring Program.

 By APC Media